SC asks Karnataka HC to decide CCI plea for vacating stay on probe against e-com firms | Law-Order

 Solicitor General Tushar Mehta, appearing for the CCI said that the probe ordered against e-commerce companies was administrative in nature and would not affect the rights of any party.
 He sought keeping the petition pending saying there are several wider issues involved in the case.

-Senior advocate A M Singhvi, appearing for the e-commerce companies, said the CCI approached the top court after the delay of over 200 days.
+Senior advocate A M Singhvi, appearing for one of the parties, said the CCI approached the top court after the delay of over 200 days.
 The bench said that the High Court would hear the matter and decide it within six weeks and added the petition may be revived if no decision is given by the High Court in the said period.

 On February 14, the High Court had granted an interim stay on the investigation ordered by the CCI against e-commerce companies Amazon and Flipkart.
 Amazon had moved the high court seeking a stay on the investigation ordered by the CCI.
 Flipkart also filed a petition in the High Court seeking to quash the order passed by the CCI directing a probe into allegations of anti-competitive conduct.